§ Trust Spanning Protocol (TSP) Specification

 An endpoint is able to obtain (or create) one or more VIDs possibly through the service of their respective Support Systems.
 Let us say VID_a

-is one of such VIDs for endpoint A
+is one such VID for endpoint A

 , to indicate that VID_a